kotakasahara/IBiSA_tools/doc/source/tutorial.rst

 Each line indicate a set of key and values.

-* *--mode* is always "sice-occupancy".
-This field is for future extensions.
 * *--fn-pdb* is the initial structure file.
-* *--dt* is the delta-t for the trajectory file
+* *--dt* is the time step of the trajectory file
-* *--site-max-radius* is the maximum radius of ion channel pore.
 * *--site-boundary* is specified two values, 20.0 and -25.0.
-This setting means that the range from 20.0 > z > -25.0 in the pore axis will be analyzed.
-The origin is set by *--pore-axis-basis-from* key.
+This setting means that the range from 20.0 to -25.0 in the pore axis will be analyzed.
+The origin of the pore axis is set by *--pore-axis-basis-from* key.
-* *--fn-pore-axis-coordinates* and *--fn-pore-axis-coordinates-r* are the output filenames.
+* *--fn-pore-axis-coordinates* and *--fn-pore-axis-coordinates-r* are the output file names.
 * *--pore-axis-basis-from* specifies the origin of the pore axis.
 "A 374 O" means the O atom in the residue 374 of the chain A. In this tutorial, four oxigen atoms are specified.
 The center of these atoms is set to be the origin of the pore axis.
-* *--pore-axis-basis-to* is the direction of the pore axis.
+* *--pore-axis-basis-to* defines the direction of the pore axis.
 The line from the center of *...-from* to the center of *...-to* defines the pore axis.
+* *--site-max-radius* is the maximum radius of ion channel pore.
 * *--site-height-margin* is the margin length along the pore axis.
 In this case, the range from 20.0+5.0 to -25.0-5.0 will be analyzed.
-* *--channel-chain-id* specifies chain ids of a channel protein.
+* *--channel-chain-id* specifies chain IDs of a channel protein.
 * *--trace-atom-name* specifies the atom name of target ions, defined in the .pdb file.
 * *--fn-trr* is the file name of the trajectory.

-Executing "trachan"
+Multiple files can be specified.

+Converting a trajectory into the pore axis coordinates
 -------------------------------------------------------------------------
 ::